area9innovation/flow9/tools/gringo/readme.md

 Most often used in combination with `+` and `*` constructs.
 See the Array construct in the tutorial to see how this pattern works in the `exps` production.

+## Using the DSL parser and associated semantic actions

+An alternative is to use the action provider working on the DslAst type, which comes with a helper function to parse according to a given grammar, and produce a `DslAst` structure as the result:

+	parseProgram(file : string, grammar : DslGrammar, program : string) -> DslAst;

+See `lib\tools\dsl\dsl_parse` and the readme in that folder for more info.

+### Producing types from the grammar

+If you use the DSL semantic actions, then you can also get a set of appropriate flow types produced by Gringo:

+	gringo myfile.gringo types=1 prefix=My

+this will produce a `myfile_types.flow` file with flow types prefixed with `My` that match the grammar.

+This works by doing a type inference evaluation of the grammar, and use that to determine what type each rule results in.
+These are then converted into the appropriate unions and structs as flow types.

 ## Using a compiled grammar

 Put your grammar in a `.gringo` file, and compile it with something like: